bjorneju/IIT_wiki_tutorial/README.md

 For those of you interested in learning more, we strongly encourage you to head over to our wiki to learn more, read the academic papers (for example starting [here](https://arxiv.org/abs/2212.14787)), get acquainted with the latest version of pyphi (see documentation and examples for getting started [here](https://pyphi.readthedocs.io/en/latest/index.html)), browse other resources  online (for example [here](https://www.youtube.com/watch?v=0hex5katLGk&t=1630s) or [here](https://www.youtube.com/watch?v=FIZzxhJXJns)), or get in touch with us.

+To get started on your own, please open your terminal and:
+1) make sure you have anaconda installed with a fresh base environment
+2) navigate to a folder where you would like to add the tutorial files
+3) clone this repo with `and run the command `git clone https://github.com/bjorneju/IIT_wiki_tutorial.git`
+4) step into the folder using `cd IIT_wiki_tutorial`
+5) create a new environment using `conda env create -f environment.yml`
+6) activate your environment using `conda activate wiki`
+7) and browse the notebooks!

 Hope you enjoy!

-To get started, please make sure you have anaconda installed with a fresh base environment and run the command `conda env create -f environment.yml` before trying to run the notebooks in this tutorial.